-- Provide safe, quality, evidence-based patient-centered nursing care in a variety of healthcare settings to diverse patients across the life span. - 2.
-Employ the nursing process using critical thinking and clinical reasoning to manage patient care and within a culture of caring. - 3.
-Participate in collaborative relationships with members of the inter-professional team, the patient, and the patient's support persons. - Implement fiscally responsible quality and regulatory measures to improve patient care. - Use information technology and patient care technology to assess, communicate, educate, mitigate error, and support decision-making. - Assimilate professional, legal, and ethical guidelines in practice as a professional nurse.
+- 1. Provide safe, quality, evidence-based patient centered nursing care in a variety of healthcare settings to diverse patients across the lifespan. - Engage in clinical judgement when making patient-centered care and other nursing decisions. - Participate in quality improvement processes to improve patient care outcomes. - Participate in teamwork and collaboration with all members of the healthcare team including the patient. - 5.
+Use information technology and patient care technology to communicate, manage knowledge, mitigate error, and support clinical judgement. - Use leadership, management, legal, and ethical principles to guide practice as a Registered Nurse.